Branksome Hall: Debate

+Noodle

 Noodle is Branksome's business accelerator program for students from Grades 5 to 12.
 Supported by mentors, students move through all stages of creating a business.
 The program ends with a trade show, where students showcase their businesses to parents, employees and other students.

 World Affairs Conference

 Co-hosted every year by Branksome Hall and Upper Canada College, the World Affairs Conference is Canada's longest-running, student-led conference.
 Hundreds of secondary students and teachers from across Toronto gather to hear speakers and leaders, who have included Stephen Lewis, Roberta Bondar, Edward Snowden and Martin Luther King III, on variety of topics including human rights, gender issues, justice, globalization and health ethics.

-Community
+Governance & Endowment

 Branksome Hall is administered by an 18-member Board of Governors.
-The current chair is Mona Malone, Chief Human Resources Officer and Head of People & Culture for BMO Financial Group.
+The current chair is Daniel Moore, CEO and co-founder of River Run Ventures.
 The Branksome Hall Foundation, a registered charity in Ontario since 2005, is overseen by an independent board of trustees chaired by Scot Martin, and manages the school's endowment.